top of page

 what is a serp: anatomy of the serp

-As strange as it may sound, Google’s SERP is a complex and multi-layered ecosystem.
-Understanding what’s on it is important for any site owner to know.
-What Google decides to show on the SERP for any given keyword can either significantly improve your chances of bringing traffic to your site or seriously jeopardize those efforts.
+Google’s search engine results page is a complex and multi-layered ecosystem.
+What Google shows on the SERP for any given keyword can either significantly improve your chances of bringing traffic to your site or jeopardize those efforts, making this basic information critical for every site owner.

 Here’s a look at what the Google SERP has to offer and how it can impact your site’s organic traffic.

-The organic results
+The organic text results

 Let’s start with the most fundamental element on the SERP—organic results.
 Organic results are the list of websites we’re all used to seeing Google display when we search for something.